 Seeking a new challenge, she undertook the Doctor of Clinical Dentistry degree in Dentomaxillofacial Radiology at the University of Queensland from 2013-2015.
 As well as reporting for many dental practices throughout Australia, she also is engaged to report for private radiology practices, from as far afield as Bunbury in WA and Sydney.

 She is a past president of the Australian and New Zealand Academy of Periodontists (ANZAP).
-She holds the positions of Adjunct Professor at La Trobe University Rural Health School, Adjunct Associate Professor at Charles Sturt University, Orange NSW, and Honorary Associate Professor at the University of Queensland.
+She holds the positions of Honorary Professor at University of Adelaide, Adjunct Professor at La Trobe University Rural Health School, Adjunct Associate Professor at Charles Sturt University, Orange NSW, and Honorary Associate Professor at the University of Queensland.
 She has published over 17 papers in refereed journals, supervises postgraduate students research and is called upon as a reviewer for a number of dental journals.
 She is frequently invited to lecture to professional groups and conferences, both nationally and internationally, presenting over 180 lectures.

 Whether examining a dental image or interrogating an entire cone beam dataset, Teledent likes to see its role as akin to that of a detective.
 Arthur Conan Doyle described the three essential qualities of a good detective as: